Monti says Merkel doesn't want left to win Italy election

 Monti has blamed the PD for watering down his attempt to reform the labor market and frequently said it is too heavily influenced by the far left and the hardline CGIL trade union.

-He said on Tuesday he had “nothing in common” with the centre-left coalition.
+He said on Tuesday he had “nothing in common” with the center-left coalition.

 Asked to comment on Monti’s latest remarks, Bersani answered bluntly: “I don’t know if it’s Monti’s problem or Merkel‘s.”